 Riverside County Small Claims Court, California

-Small Claims Court Locations for Riverside County
+Riverside County Small Claims Court Locations

-Riverside County Small Claims Court cases are heard in 6 courthouses across Riverside County.
-The website for Riverside County Superior court is: www.riverside.courts.ca.gov.
+In Riverside County, small claims court cases are heard in 6 courthouses across the County.
+The website address for Riverside County Superior Court is: www.riverside.courts.ca.gov.
 Here are the locations:

 Moreno Valley Courthouse